montali/vrije-ai/Evolutionary Computing/Video lectures/I - Parameters and parameter tuning.md

 We already know that there are differences between tuning algorithms: the maximum utility reached, the computational cost, the number of **their own** parameters (overhead costs), and the different insights they offer (some algorithm only give you a value, others tell you more about the landscape etc...)

 There are similarities too: most of them can find good parameters, and nobody is really using them.

-The conclusion here is that **you have to tune your EAs**, and think of magic constnts (parameters hidden in the code).
+The conclusion here is that **you have to tune your EAs**, and think of magic constants (parameters hidden in the code).
 You have to decide between speed and quality, and between specialist and generalist EA.

 ## The future